minetest/contentdb/app/flatpages/help/api.md

         * `protocol_version`: Optional, used to get the correct release.
         * `engine_version`: Optional, used to get the correct release.
 Ex: `5.3.0`.
 * GET `/api/packages/<author>/<name>/hypertext/`
-    * Converts the long description to [Minetest Markup Language](https://github.com/minetest/minetest/blob/master/doc/lua_api.md#markup-language) to be used in a `hypertext` formspec element.
+    * Converts the long description to [Luanti Markup Language](https://github.com/minetest/minetest/blob/master/doc/lua_api.md#markup-language) to be used in a `hypertext` formspec element.
     * Query arguments:
         * `formspec_version`: Required, maximum supported formspec version.